VanLife Header

 But I did not feel like building a platform.
 Or carry a chair up that ladder.
 And I can set up my tripod up there anytime anyway, platform or no.

-View from above So, it was decided that using the space to gather more of Sol’s precious rays would be a very good use of it indeed.
+Description automatically generated So, it was decided that using the space to gather more of Sol’s precious rays would be a very good use of it indeed.
 I took measurements and dove into Amazon to size up (literally) what I could get and for how much.

 I settled on the Newpowa 100W mono, mainly because it was cheap, and my “budget” for this project had pretty much topped out.
 I couldn’t be sure, because I had cleverly stopped updating the Excel spreadsheet that I had been keeping when it looked like I might pop through the ceiling sometime.
 It was never a very strict budget anyway. 😉